 This was actually my first time traveling without having a return ticket confirmed.
 But having the experience of working at some airlines, both as ground staff and a flight attendant, I convinced myself that I got this.
 It's like, I knew what to expect and I just got along with it.

 And well, it was kind of expected that the staff at the check-in counter took some time before he checked my baggage in.
-First, he asked whether I got the return ticket so I said no. I told him my original plan that I was going to leave Vietnam the next week to Cambodia by bus.
+First, he asked whether I got the return ticket so I said no. I told him my original plan that I was going to take a bus from Vietnam to Cambodia.

 At the time, I didn't have any confirmed ticket to go back to Indonesia.
 However, I got a confirmed flight ticket from Chiang Mai to Bangkok the next month.
 When I explained that, he had to communicate it to his supervisor, and then he asked me again whether I've been to Vietnam before.
 So I said yes, I've been to Vietnam 3 years ago.
 I even brought my old, expired passport to show him the stamp for my courtesy.